qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/data_binding/single_value_binding.rst

 #.
 The target object which has the target property.
 #.
 The name of the property as the endpoint of the binding.

-With that code every change of the content property of ``label1`` will automatically synchronize the content property of ``label2``.
+With that code every change of the value property of ``label1`` will automatically synchronize the value property of ``label2``.

 .. _pages/data_binding/single_value_binding#binding_a_data_event_to_property:

 Binding a data event to property
 --------------------------------
 In some cases in the framework, there is only a change event and no property.
 For that case, you can bind a data event to a property.
-One common case is the ``TextField`` widget, which does not have a property containing the content of the ``TextField``.
+One common case is the ``TextField`` widget, which does not have a property containing the value of the ``TextField``.
 Therefor you can use the input event and bind that to a target property as you can see in the example snippet.
 The API is almost the same as in the property binding case.

 ::